logicminds/bmclib/README.md

 ###Beginning with bmclib

-I have created a puppet class to assist with install the openipmi driver and ipmitool, but your not required to use this class if you already have something working.
+I have created a puppet class to assist with installing the openipmi driver and ipmitool, but your not required to use this class if you already have something working.
+Without openipmi working on your puppet managed system, the facts and providers will not be available.

 ```puppet
 include 'bmclib'